London, Ontario: Climate

 The highest temperature ever recorded in London was 41.1 C on 6 August 1918.
 The lowest temperature ever recorded was -32.8 C on 9 February 1934.

 Parks

 London has a number of parks.
 Victoria Park in downtown London is a major centre of community events, attracting an estimated 1 million visitors per year.
 Other major parks include Harris Park, Gibbons Park, Fanshawe Conservation Area (Fanshawe Pioneer Village), Springbank Park, White Oaks Park and Westminster Ponds.
 The city also maintains a number of gardens and conservatories.
+One of these, the Remembrance Gardens, commemorates those who died fighting in wars.
+In addition to an annual Remembrance Day gathering, it contains a poppy garden as a memorial to 1,200 who died in World War I, as well as a refurbished bell from the Netherlands.